You are here

 - are interested in a traditional graduate school experience and a liberal arts curriculum in a low-residency program that requires just 8 weeks of on-campus study spread out over the course of two to ten summers

-- plan to continue your studies in history or government beyond the master's level
+- are considering further studies in history or government beyond the master's level

 - are interested in becoming a full-time community college instructor of American history or US government